nathanfoale/Portfolio/README.md

 # 🚀 Nathan's Portfolio

-Welcome to my portfolio.
-This is where I will publish my completed projects.
+Welcome to my GitHub portfolio.
+This is where I will publish my completed projects & code for use

 ## 📚 Table of Contents
 - Econometrics